DADACONF/dadaconf-livecoding-guide/README.md

 This doc is for [a workshop at Dadaconf 0.1](http://dadaconf.com/workshops.html).
 Two topics:

 1. Livecoding to produce sound — by [hangtwenty](https://github.com/hangtwenty).
 Sonic Pi and such.
-2. Livecoding to produce visuals — by [kevincairo](https://github.com/kevincairo).
-Shaders and such.
+2. [Livecoding to produce visuals](#livecoding-to-produce-visuals) — by [kevincairo](https://github.com/kevincairo).
+Shaders and such, including The_Force editor for livecoding visuals, that runs in your browser

 Both sections have options for in-browser stuff, and easy installation stuff :)